 Aila, with her late partner, Dr Keith Scott, co-founded the Society in 1982.
 Both gave up promising careers in biochemistry to devote their lives and professional expertise to the protection of Australia’s rainforests.
+Passion, persistence, scientific credibility, hard work, luck and capacity to seize unexpected windows of opportunity have been the keys to success.
+Teamwork and networking are vital too.
+Now, 43 years later,

 - 1.5 million hectares of wet forests in five bioregions have been protected,